 If you’re going to Her Majesty’s Theatre

-Got tickets for Cinderella?
-Before you turn into a pumpkin, fuel up at The Carlton Club Hotel.
-This pub’s flocked wallpaper, velvety booths, fresh oysters and bubbly are just the start of your bohemian night out.
-Or step over to Supernormal before you hit up Hairspray, where you can splurge a bit.
+Go for oysters and a pet nat before the show at the newly reopened Parcs.
+Or step over to Supernormal, where you can splurge a bit.
 From lobster rolls to peanut butter parfait, it’s Asian-inspired dining with a contemporary twist.
 Looking for a romantic French bistro?
-Conveniently located opposite the Regent and outside the Athenaeum Theatre, you'll find Bistrot d'Orsay - ideal for a pre-theatre dinner.
+Conveniently located opposite the Regent and outside the Athenaeum Theatre, you'll find Bistrot d'Orsay.

 If you’re going to the Princess Theatre

-Got a golden ticket to see Harry Potter and the Cursed Child?
-Sprinkle some extra magic on your special night with dinner at The European.
-This Old World–inspired, wood-panelled restaurant could almost be in Diagon Alley.
+Here we go again, Mamma Mia!
+The Musical is returning to Melbourne.
+Embrace the Euro vibes with dinner at The European.
+This Old World–inspired, wood-panelled restaurant is the perfect spot to start your night out.
 Or grab some pub grub at eternal top-end favourite The Imperial.
 Choose the regular parma with shaved ham, or try the eggplant with Napoli sauce and mozzarella.
-Skip upstairs for a quick rooftop spritz before the show.

 If you’re going to Arts Centre Melbourne